rnzsgh/fargate-workshop/content/app/config.md

       DB_ENDPOINT: ${DB_ENDPOINT}
 ```

-In this file, you may notice the variables stored in the ${SOMETHING} construct.
+In this file, you may notice the variables stored using the ${ENVIRONMENT} construct.
 Docker Compose and the ecs-cli support environment
 variable replacement.
 This is helpful so that we do not need to hard code values that may change in the file.
 Each Docker
 Compose file is translated into a [task](/introduction/task).
-Tasks are deployed to the same compute, so they can communicate
+Tasks with multiple containers are deployed to the same compute,
-with each other via [localhost](https://en.wikipedia.org/wiki/Localhost).
+so they can communicate with each other via [localhost](https://en.wikipedia.org/wiki/Localhost).
+In this example, you can see that

-In this example, you can see that we are deploying three container images (web, api and back).
+we are deploying three container images (web, api and back).

 In addition to the docker-compose.yml file, the ecs-cli supports additional ECS Parameters, generally defined in the [ecs-params.yml](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli-compose-ecsparams.html) file, which enables additional configuration options for Fargate.
 Below is the ~/environment/fargate-workshop-apps/ecs-params.yml file used in this workshop: